Learning to Generate Rigid Body Interactions with Video Diffusion Models: KineMask

-\methodname $\phi'$ enables motion control given motion masks $\mathbf{m}$ provided for all the frames of a video.
+KineMask $\phi'$ enables motion control given motion masks $\mathbf{m}$ provided for all the frames of a video.
 While such a setup simplifies training, it does not correspond to our desired scenario of video generation conditioned {\em only} by the object motion at the first video frame.
-Towards this goal, we propose a mask dropout strategy, erasing the last part of the velocity masks in $\mathbf{m}$ at training time, as shown in Figure~\ref{fig:Architecure} (bottom).
-Formally, we define a truncated mask tensor
+Towards this goal, we use a mask dropout strategy, randomly erasing part of the velocity masks in $\mathbf{m}$ at training time, as shown in Figure~\ref{fig:Architecure} (bottom).
+Formally, we define a truncated mask tensor:

-where $f^{*}$ denotes the cutoff frame index corresponding to the dropout ratio.
-Thus, only the first frames contain velocity supervision, while the remainder of the sequence is set to zero.
-We then train a \textit{second-stage} \methodname $\phi''$ by finetuning $\phi'$ with this strategy, solving
+where $f^{*}$ denotes the masked frame indices, and depends on the dropout ratio.
+Thus, only some frames contain velocity supervision, while the remainder of the sequence is set to zero.
+We then train a \textit{second-stage} KineMask $\phi''$ by finetuning $\phi'$ with this strategy, solving:

 As a result of the dropout during training, the VDM equipped with $\phi''$ is able to move objects by taking as input only the \textit{initial} velocity, with $\mathbf{m}_\odot=\{\mathbf{m}_0, \mathbf{0}, ..., \mathbf{0}\}$.
 Ultimately, to render realistic videos, the VDM \textit{must synthesize motion dynamics} starting from initial conditions only.